Renedix/Reverse-Burpsuite/README.md

 # Reverse-Burpsuite
 Using Docker-Compose, configures a reverse proxy (NGINX) to running through a Burpsuite HTTP Listener.
 Allows remote users to connect to the Burpsuite Client using X11 over SSH using private key authentication.

-# Purpose
+# PURPOSE

 Occasionally during application security assessments we find configuration pages that setup integrations with other applications.
-These integration points are sometimes vulnerable, and it is theoretically possible that the responses from these endpoints also have vulnerabilities.
+The ingress and egress of these configurable integrations are attack vectors that can be tested for vulnerabilities.

-This tool was designed to help understand application integrations.
-It allows a tester to point redirect the integration to a device they control.
+This tool was designed to help understand application integrations and increase the testable attack vectors of an application.
+A tester can point an integration to a device they control.
 This tool uses NGINX as a reverse proxy and tunnels all requests through the BurpSuite security tool.
 This provides a way tamper with the requests used by applications on the back channel in real time.

 ![image](https://user-images.githubusercontent.com/17691342/226031238-ae71541c-6b45-4d1c-84e4-9b327970dce4.png)

+# REQUIREMENTS

+- docker compose
+- a debian based client (e.g., kali) to connect to the X11 service over SSH

 # SETUP